Emilio Kauderer: Film scoring

-In 2019, Kauderer became the first music composer to win the Molodist Award (Lifetime Achievement, Odessa Film Festival).
+In 2019, Kauderer became the first music composer to win the Molodist Award (Lifetime Achievement, Odesa Film Festival).
 (Past recipients include but are not limited to Roman Polanski, Catherine Deneuve, Sophia Loren and Claudia Cardinale.)
 Kauderer was honored with the Arbol de La Vida Award by the 2013 Guadalajara International Film Festival in Los Angeles (FICG in LA).
 The Los Angeles County Board of Supervisors granted Kauderer recognition for his outstanding contribution to film music.
 Kauderer was the recipient of a fellowship to The Sundance Institute's Composers Lab and the BMI Conductors Lab.
 He was honored by having been selected as the composer of the music for the main exhibit piece of New York's Jewish History Museum.

 Kauderer composed the score for the remake of Secret in Their Eyes, directed by Billy Ray, and the 3D animated film Metegol/Futbolin/Underdogs, directed by Juan Campanella; Corazon de Leon, directed by Marcos Carnevale; and Amapola, directed by Eugenio Zanetti.
 Kauderer collaborated with director Juan Campanella on the soundtracks of Same Love, Same Rain, Vientos de Agua, El Hombre de tu Vida, The Secret in Their Eyes, co-composed with Federico Jusid, Belgrano and Parque Lezama.
 In collaboration with director Adolfo Aristarain, Kaudererwrote the music score for A Place in the World, Time for Revenge, Últimos días de la víctima and La Discoteca del Amor.
 To date, Kauderer has won three Academy Awards in Argentina for Best Film Score for the films: "Metegol/Underdogs," Secret in Their Eyes, and A Place In the World.
 Secret in Their Eyes won the Academy Award for Best Foreign Language Film in 2010.